 Today, time is our most precious commodity.
-Competitive pressures and evolving business models mean companies must shrink development cycles and move in the right direction with speed and agility.
-With a new class of better-performing machines, more materials available and greater ability to deliver parts that are true to their mechanical properties, 3D printing proven itself to be a significant time- and cost-saving option for design and manufacturing.
+Competitive pressures and evolving business models mean companies must shrink development cycles to innovate and implement new ideas with speed and agility.
+With a new class of better-performing machines, more materials available and greater ability to deliver 3D printed parts that are true to their mechanical properties, 3D printing proven itself to be a significant time- and cost-saving option for design and manufacturing.

 From its conception, 3D printing has had the potential to change the way goods are manufactured.
-The possible benefits have strategic implications: flexibility, time-to-market, customization, distributed manufacturing and much more.
-Although challenges remain, the opportunities of 3D printing are worth pursuing.
+The benefits have strategic implications: flexibility, design freedom, time-to-market, mass customization, distributed manufacturing and much more.
+Although challenges remain, the results of using 3D printing are demonstrating their value.

-As a follow-up to a 2017 study, Jabil sponsored a new 3D printing trends survey, focusing on forecasting where additive manufacturing is headed while looking at current realities.
-Conducted by Dimensional Research, the survey contains insight from more than 300 participants responsible for decisions around 3D printing at manufacturing companies and reveals the experiences and opinions of professionals who are "in the trenches."
+Over the past several years, Jabil has sponsored three 3D printing trends surveys to enable us to explore where additive manufacturing is headed and current realities.
+Our 2021 survey contains insight from more than 300 participants responsible for decisions around 3D printing at manufacturing companies and reveals the experiences and opinions of professionals who are "in the trenches."
 These respondents come from a wide variety of industries—including electronics, plastics and packaging, industrial machines, automotive, healthcare and more—which give us a full picture of the 3D printing market and how additive is being used.

 While three decades of 3D printing may not seem particularly long in comparison to traditional manufacturing methods, additive manufacturing has been highly transformative in a wide range of industries.